 Most of the competition offer decent training for your marketing team.
 As you’ve seen, some training may be essential to reap the full benefits of work management tools.

-If you’re okay with high prices, Wrike will offer everything Welcome offers apart from in-person training.
+If you’re okay with high prices, Wrike will offer everything Content Marketing Platform offers apart from in-person training.
 Maybe they’ll catch up to us one day.

 Monday also values your team’s empowerment.
 Is your marketing team is unfamiliar with automated resource management?
 No problem.